Everything You Need to Know About Calories And Your Dog

 - The second is a large calorie, or “kiloCalorie” (kcal), and is defined as the amount of heat needed to raise one kilogram of water by one degree Celsius.
 These are the calories we refer to when describing food and therefore what you see listed on food packaging.
 A large calorie is formally known as a kiloCalorie (kcal), and 1 kcal = 1,000 gram calories (small calories).

 Calculating Calories is Not a Perfect Science

-Calories come from 3 places: protein, fat and carbohydrates – these are known as macronutrients.
-You may have been told that protein carries 4 calories per gram, carbohydrates carry 4 calories per gram and fat is the most calorie dense at 9 calories per gram.
+Calories come from 3 places: protein, fat, and carbohydrates – these are known as macronutrients.
+You may have been told that protein carries 4 calories per gram, carbohydrates carry 4 calories per gram, and fat is the most calorie dense at 9 calories per gram.
 If this is the case, then you’ve been given incorrect information – or at least incomplete information.
-The calories of a food are measured by complete combustion of food in a bomb calorimeter.
-This process shows that fat, proteins and carbohydrates, on average have a calorie content of 9.4, 5.7 and 4.1 calories per gram, respectively (3).
+The calories of food are measured by the complete combustion of food in a bomb calorimeter.
+This process shows that fat, proteins, and carbohydrates, on average have a calorie content of 9.4, 5.7, and 4.1 calories per gram, respectively (3).
 So why don’t we use these calorie averages?
 Good question.
 There are two main answers: